atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 [proposal 848](https://www.mintscan.io/cosmos/proposals/848),
 it aims to reward participation and engagement while adhering to AtomOne's ethos of intelligent distribution and governance.

+> [!NOTE]
+> This proposal is intended solely to assess the opinions and feelings of the
+> GovGen community regarding the future of the proposed AtomOne (this
+> "*Sentiment Proposal*"").
+As such, the results of the vote on this Sentiment
+> Proposal are not intended to be, and will not be, binding or determinative in
+> any way.
+>
+> It is the proposal submitter's understanding and hope that the GovGen
+> community will be able to use the results of this and other Sentiment
+> Proposals to develop in the future a binding decision-making/governance
+> process to be determined (potentially including an upgrade to GovGen's
+> software) with a goal of shaping the potential AtomOne chain.
+At this early
+> stage, this and other Sentiment Proposals are anticipated to be introduced
+> with an intention to better understand the GovGen community’s general
+> preferences and views, and also to measure the ratio of active participants
+> to help determine the quorum for future proposals.

 ## Context